推荐杏吧原创

 Recent publications

-• McFarland, J.; Andrea Sbei, Christopher S. Jazwa, and Kyra Stull (Under Review) The influence of environmental and morphological variability on multiple linear regression analysis in estimating total mussel (Mytilus californianus) shell size.
-Journal of Archaeological Science: Reports.
-(XX), pp. XX
+• McFarland, Jeremy D., Andrea Sbei, Christopher S. Jazwa, and Kyra Stull 2023 Using multiple linear regression for estimating total mussel (Mytilus californianus) shell size to accommodate morphological variability related to diverse environments.
+Journal of Archaeological Science: Reports (49), pp. 1-17.

-• McFarland, J., and Marisol Cortes Rincon.
-(2019) Mapping Maya Hinterlands: LiDAR Derived Visualization to Identify Small Scale Features in Northwestern Belize.
-Humboldt Journal of Social Relations, Geospatial Technologies in Social Sciences (41), pp. 46-58
+• McFarland, Jeremy, and Marisol Cortes Rincon 2019 Humboldt Journal of Social Relations, Geospatial Technologies in Social Sciences (41), pp. 46-58.

-• McFarland, Jeremy.
-(2019) Historic Landmarks and Points of Interest in Mendocino CA. Humboldt Journal of Social Relations, Geospatial Technologies in Social Sciences (41), pp. 6-7.
+• McFarland, Jeremy 2019 Humboldt Journal of Social Relations, Geospatial Technologies in Social Sciences (41), pp. 6-7.

 Education